vburmus/external-epam-laboratory/README.md

-# Authentication & Spring Security
+# Task 4 Authentication & Spring Security
 ### Task

 This module is an extension of the REST API Advanced module and covers the following topics: